DBAIWangGroup/nns_benchmark/README.md

 - providing a deeper understanding of the state-of-the-art with new insights into the strength and weakness of each method.
 We also provide some suggestions about how to select the method under different settings.
 - providing rule-of-the-thumb recommendations about how to select the method under different settings.

 - We group algorithms into several categories, and then perform detailed analysis on both intra- and inter-category evaluations.
 Our data-based analyses provide confirmation of useful principles to solve the problem, the strength and weakness of some of the best methods, and some initial explanation and understanding of why some datasets are harder than others.
 The experience and insights we gained throughout the study enable us to engineer a  new empirical algorithm, DPG, that outperforms all the existing algorithms in majority of the settings and is the most robust in most aspects.

+## REFERENCES

 [1] W. Li, Y. Zhang, Y. Sun, W. Wang, W. Zhang, X. Lin, *Nearest Neighbor Search on High Dimensional Data — Experiments, Analyses, and Improvement*.
 [Full Version](http://www.cse.unsw.edu.au/~yingz/NNS.pdf)